Posets and Bounded Probabilities for Discovering Order-inducing Features in Event Knowledge Graphs: Branch and Bound for Model Selection

 \begin{proof} Assume that $\prec = \prec'$, clearly this means that $\ext{\prec} = \ext{\prec'}$.
 It remains to show that when $\prec \subset \prec'$, that no total order $D$ exists s.t. $D \in \ext{\prec'}$ and $D \notin \ext{\prec}$.
 Assume such a $D$ exists and that $\prec \subset \prec'$.
 Since $D \notin \ext{\prec}$ this means that there exists some relation $(a,b) \in \prec$ that prevents $D$ from extending $\prec$ while $(a,b) \notin \prec'$ since $D$ extends $\prec'$.
 This means that $\prec \not \subseteq \prec'$ and we have a contradiction of the premise. \end{proof}

 The following bound on $\p(D|\hyp)$ assumes that from the state associated with $\hyp$, the set of features in models reachable from this state is known, allowing us to determine the most restrictive reachable poset.
-This assumption is consistent with standard algorithms for recursively generating powersets. \begin{theorem}[Upper bound on $\p(D | \hyp)$ is antitonic] Let $S_\hyp$ denote the portion of the search space reachable from state $\hyp$ (inclusive $\hyp$), with $\hyp\subseteq\hyp'$ for any $\hyp'\in S_\hyp$ and define $\hyp^*:=\bigcup_{\hyp'\in S_\hyp} \hyp'$.
-Then
+This assumption is consistent with standard algorithms for recursively generating powersets.